 The color band around the resistors can represent the resistance.
 There are plenty of online color-coding calculators to calculate resistance.
 There are two types of coding techniques.
-The first is 4 bands and the second one is 5 bands.
+The first is 4 bands and the second is 5 bands.
 The rightmost indicates the tolerance of the resistance.

 Power off the circuit: